jeetsukumaran/obsidian-bearings/README.md

 the framework now supports multiple two-way hierarchies (link "up" using a superordinate relationship, e.g. "`entry-parents`", or link "down" using a subordinate relationship, e.g. "`entry-children`"), as well as coordinate (non-hierarchical or "rhizomatic") relationships (e.g. "`entry-references`", "`entry-associated`").

-The following shows the metadata of a note that is supporting two "parent" projects, and itself has child notes.
-In addition various PyPI-like classifiers indicating the notes development status and topics etc. are given.
+The following hypothetical examples shows what might be possible: a note that is supporting two "parent" projects, and itself has child notesm and in addition has various PyPI-like classifiers indicating the notes development status and topics etc.

 ```
 entry-parents: